AustinMadert/Text-Generation-Using-RNNs-for-DnD-Applications/README.md

 ## What Am I Actually Doing Here?

-I will use Python's Scrapy library to acquire all the monster descriptions for the latest edition of Dungeons and Dragons.
-Then I will use the Keras library's LSTM paired with ULMFiT to train a network on a Spark EMR cluster.
+I will use Python's Scrapy library to acquire all the monster descriptions for the 5th edition (current) of Dungeons and Dragons.
+Then I will use the Tensorflow and Keras libraries to build RNNs, such as LSTMs and GRUs to auto-generate text that should closely mimic D&D monsters.
 The end product will be a model that can create novel monsters for Dungeons and Dragons adventures.

+The initial approach will be to generate new monsters with character level models.
+However, I will also plan to test sentence level models that leverage the power of transformers.

 ## External Links

-Coming Soon!
+<a href='https://www.tensorflow.org/beta/tutorials/text/text_generation'>Tensorflow Text Generation with an RNN</a>: a
+helpful walkthrough on the tensorflow site to accomplish character level text generation.